SUM stands for Sustainable Underground Mining. The goal is to set an entirely new world standard for sustainable mining at great depths.

 - New solutions will be successively introduced into LKAB’s production and decisions will be taken as to future industrial-scale mining, 2022–2030.

 - New world standard for sustainable mining deeper in LKAB’s mines, 2030–2060.

-In the first phase, the prerequisites are being mapped out, the test mines are being built in LKAB’s underground mines in Kiruna and Malmberget and the decision documentation for future main levels is being developed.
+During the first phase, conditions and prerequisites will be determined, test mines will be built in LKAB’s underground mines in Kiruna and Malmberget, and a basis for decisions on future main levels will be presented.